other-kat/otherkat-site/collections/_progress/bathrooms.md

 By [Kat Macdonald][kat]

-Written in response to the Supreme Court ruling and statements made by the UK government with regards to trans+ peoples access to bathrooms.
+Written in response to the UK Supreme Court ruling and statements made by the UK government with regards to trans+ peoples access to bathrooms.

+<mark>Open Call</mark>

 Stage works in the public bathrooms with a focus on institutions that refuse to make statements or make their bathrooms accessible to transgender people.